Assets and Liabilities, at Fair Value

-The Company’s AMCF Notes are reported at their aggregate principal amount less unamortized original issue discount and deferred financing costs on the accompanying condensed consolidated balance sheets.
-The fair value of the AMCF Notes is based on the present value of the expected coupon and principal payments using an estimated discount rate based on current market rates for debt with similar credit risk.
-The following table presents the carrying amounts and estimated fair values of the Company’s AMCF Notes as of December 31, 2022 and June 30, 2022:
+The Company’s fixed-rate notes payable is reported at its aggregate principal amount less unamortized original issue discount and deferred financing costs on the accompanying consolidated balance sheets.
+The fair value of the notes payable is based on the present value of the expected coupon and principal payments using an estimated discount rate based on current market rates for debt with similar credit risk.
+The following table presents the carrying amounts and estimated fair values of the Company’s fixed-rate notes payable of June 30, 2021 and June 30, 2020:

 In determining the fair value of its financial instruments, the Company employs a fair value hierarchy that prioritizes the inputs for the valuation techniques used to measure fair value.
-ASC 820 established a three-level valuation hierarchy for disclosure of fair value measurements.
+Topic 820 of the ASC established a three-level valuation hierarchy for disclosure of fair value measurements.
 The valuation hierarchy is based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
 The three levels are defined as follows:

 Assets and Liabilities Measured at Fair Value on a Recurring Basis